What’s In My Bag?

 Sigma 17-70 /2.8-4.0 HSM

-There have been three versions of this lens (original, HSM, and the current OS HSM), and all three are good choices for underwater shooting.
-The HSM and OS HSM lenses are dramatically fatter than the original, and can be difficult to sort out a zoom gear solution for, but we do have solutions for most major housing brands.
+There have been four versions of this lens (original, HSM, OS HSM and current OS HSM C), and all four have been popular choices for underwater shooting.
+The HSM and OS HSM lenses are dramatically fatter than the original, but the newest is mid size , fast focusing and the best of the bunch.
+We do have solutions for most major housing brands.
 This is a favorite lens of many EF-S shooters and offers more flexibility than any other mid-range lens.

 17-70mm at 26mm, 1/160th, f/9